 The Venice and the Italian Lakes Tour offers an intimate, in-depth look into Northern Italian history, art and cuisine.
-Accompanied by a passionate and knowledgeable local guides, we'll experience the most magical aspects of Milan, Northern Italian Lakes and Venice.
-In Milan, we'll walk among the stone forest of spires and statues on top of Milan's Duomo, dine at a historic cafe in Galleria Vittorio Emmanuele II, and see Leonardo da Vinci's Last Supper.
-In Lake Como, we'll visit opulent villas and gardens cascading down to the lake, take a private boat cruise and admire vistas of the gentle hills and the rugged Alps, tour Bellagio and Varenna.
-In Venice, take a romantic gondola ride, attend a Vivaldi music concert, marvel at the opulence of Ca' Rezzonico, discover your favorite Titian at Frari Church, find your own canalside walk and the perfect Murano glass masterpiece.
-Stay at a palazzo hotel on a canal, then sample local Prosecco wines and the amazing Venetian cuisine while listening to stories of forbidden love, intrigue, spies and courtesans.
+Accompanied by passionate and knowledgeable local guides, we'll experience the most magical aspects of Milan, Northern Italian Lakes and Venice.
+In Milan, we'll walk among the stone forest of spires and statues on top of Milan's Duomo, tour La Scala Opera House, dine at a historic cafe in Galleria Vittorio Emmanuele II, and see Leonardo da Vinci's Last Supper.
+In Lake Como, we'll visit opulent villas and gardens cascading down to the lake, take a private boat cruise, tour Bellagio and Varenna and admire vistas of the gentle hills and the rugged Alps.
+In Venice, we'll take a romantic gondola ride, attend a Vivaldi music concert, marvel at the opulence of the Doges' Palace and St. Mark's Basilica, discover our favorite Titian at Frari Church, find our "secret" canal-side walk and the perfect Murano glass masterpiece.
+We'll stay at a luxury, canalside hotel, sample local Prosecco wines and the amazing Venetian cuisine while listening to stories of forbidden love, intrigue, spies and courtesans.

 HIGHLIGHTS: Walking on Milan's Duomo terraces with their thousands of spires, pinnacles and sculptures ● Seeing Leonardo da Vinci's Last Supper in person ● Visiting La Scala Opera House ● A stroll through Milan's Galleria Vittorio Emmanuele II ● Private boat tour on Lake Como ● Staying at a lakeside hotel on Lake Como ● Visiting Bellagio, Varenna and the lakeside villas: Balbianello, Carlotta and Melzi ● Verona's House of Juliet and the Roman Arena ● St. Mark's Square, St. Mark's Basilica and the Doges' Palace ● Romantic gondolas and the gondoliers ● Murano glass blowers and Burano's lace makers ● Vivaldi music concert ● The genius of Titian and Tintoretto ● Prosecco and Venetian cuisine